-4.3.
-Management of Stakeholder Details
+Management of Stakeholder Details 4.3

-The stakeholder list will be overseen and maintained by the Stakeholder and Community Engagement Manager and team members.
+The stakeholder list will be overseen and maintained by the Stakeholder and Community Engagement Manager and team members utilising Consultation Manager.

-Stakeholder details and interactions will be recorded in the stakeholder database (Consultation Manager) which is provided to CGU by TfNSW.
+Stakeholder details and interactions will be recorded in the stakeholder database (Consultation Manager) which is provided to CGU by Transport.

-4.4.
-Stakeholder Mapping
+4.4 Stakeholder Mapping

 The Stakeholder and Community Engagement Team will continue to map stakeholders throughout the duration of the Project.
-This is to ensure that impacted and/or interested stakeholders are notified, in the most relevant and effective way, of work activities and the associated impacts.
-A list of current stakeholders and their potential concerns are outlined in table 4 above and in site specific issues in section 5 of this Strategy.
-Should additional stakeholders come to light, these stakeholders will be included in the relevant tables in this Strategy as part of the ongoing review.
+This is to ensure that impacted and/or interested stakeholders are identified, recorded and notified, in the most relevant and effective way, of work activities and the associated impacts.
+A list of current stakeholders and their potential concerns is outlined in Table 4 above and in the site-specific issues section 5 of this Strategy.
+As additional stakeholders come to light, they will be included in the relevant tables in this Strategy as part of the ongoing review.

-4.5 Communication and Stakeholder Plans
+Communication and Stakeholder Plans 4.5

-For high risk activities, or to comply with consultation activities specified in the Environmental Documents, CGU will prepare, and submit to TfNSW for approval, a communication and stakeholder plan, for each risk or risk group.
-These plans will include a description of the work, the key impacts and issues, key messages as well as the communication activities and materials that will be used.
+For high-risk activities, or to comply with consultation activities specified in the Environmental Documents, CGU will prepare, and submit to Transport for approval, a communication and stakeholder plan, for each risk or risk group.
+These plans will include a description of the work, the key impacts and issues, proposed mitigation, key messages as well as the communication activities and materials that will be used.

-4.6.
-Notification Process
+4.6 Notification Process

-Community, businesses and stakeholders will be notified in advance of any work activity, traffic changes and impacts.
+Community, businesses and stakeholders will be notified in advance of any work activity and impact, including traffic changes.